 To achieve this mission, we involve junior students throughout their formative years in a non-formal educational process.
-We employ the distinct scout method that makes each individual the principal agent responsible and committed person.
-Through meaningful in his/her development as a self-reliant, supportive,
+We employ the distinct scout method that makes each individual the principal agent in his/her development as a self-reliant, supportive, responsible and committed person.
+Through meaningful activities, junior students are assisted to establish a personal value system based on moral, social and ethical principles as expressed in the Scout Promise and Law.